 In order to use the template, you still need to define the variables listed below.

 The waypoint drop is defined where the part would be dropped off, in case no correction was necessary.
 In the template, the robot will never move to this waypoint, but it is used to calculate the corrected waypoints corr_drop and corr_pre_drop.

 For this application, the drop waypoint is defined by bringing the TCP of the robot just above the center of the peg.
 If the gripper is grasping the washer from the side, when dropping off, the robot will go to a position translated from the drop waypoint, such that the part falls centered on the peg, as shown in the image below (right).

-The drop waypoint is important for the application to work as expected, and is closely tied to the pick frame of the Teach model used during the in-hand check.
-The drop waypoint and the pick frame should be such that, if the gripper was grasping the part perfectly aligned with the pick frame, the robot could go to the drop waypoint and accurately drop the part on the peg, without any correction.
+The drop waypoint is important for the application to work as expected, and is closely tied to the pick point of the Teach model used during the in-hand check.
+The drop waypoint and the pick point should be such that, if the gripper was grasping the part perfectly aligned with the pick point, the robot could go to the drop waypoint and accurately drop the part on the peg, without any correction.
 There is an alerting popup message in the template, highlighting this attention point.

 Home_pose is the starting position of the robot program.
 Detect_pose is a waypoint where the robot does not block the field of view of the Pickit camera to look into the bin.
 Present_pose is a waypoint where the part is presented to the camera for the in-hand check.
 Drop_off_bin is a waypoint to drop back parts into the bin.

 Bin picking setup/product file

 For this application, a simple Setup file with a ROI box with similar dimensions as the actual bin is created.

 In the product file, the Teach detection engine is used to find the washers.
 To maximize the number of detections, the model consists of a half of the washer, and the pick point is positioned on the surface.